No DJ controller works natively with Ableton — but some come close. APC40 MKII, DDJ-FLX10, Rane One MKII and more reviewed for Ableton DJs in 2026.

 Best DJ Controllers for Ableton Live (2026)

-Our picks: For native Ableton control, the Akai APC40 MKII ($349) is the most DJ-relevant option — plug in and Live maps everything automatically.
+For native Ableton control, the Akai APC40 MKII is the most DJ-relevant option — plug it in and Live maps everything automatically.
 For a traditional DJ layout inside Ableton, the DDJ-FLX10 is the benchmark via MIDI mapping, with the DDJ-FLX4 as the budget entry point.

 Ableton Live is not DJ software — it’s a DAW with performance capabilities that DJs have adapted for live use.
 That distinction matters when choosing hardware.
 Unlike Serato or rekordbox, which are designed around DJ controllers from the ground up, Ableton has its own ecosystem of officially supported hardware.
 Most DJ controllers sit outside that ecosystem and require manual setup to work with Live.